Chadrick-Liang/sustainable_crop_yield_predictor/README.md

 The new normalized RMSE would then be 0.0761 which means the model's errors account for approximately 7.6% of the total range of crop yield, which is very good.

 In conclusion, our analysis shows that CO2 emissions significantly influence cereal yield, while precipitation and farm machinery have weaker impacts.

 These findings suggest a shift in focus toward addressing other factors such as fertilizer use, livestock quantity or soil quality.

 All in all, our model performs to a high degree of accuracy in predicting crop yields based on the input factors, allowing it to serve as a reliable tool in forecasting returns while also enabling our users to keep track and quantify their impact on the environment.

+### Note
+The web app code is not included in the repo, running the model will plot the scatter graph of the model's predicted crop yields against the actual crop yield (blue points are actual data points while orange points are the predicted data points), as well as print the R^2 score, Mean Squared Error and Pearson correlation between the predicted and actual values to showcase model accuracy.